Sweeping the pion chimney for axion-like particles with KOTO: Selection and reconstruction

 \subsection{$K_L \to 2\pi^0 a$ signal}

 We simulate the $K_L \to 2\pi^0 a \to 6\g$ signal by varying the mass of one pseudoscalar in our treatment of $K_L \to 3\pi^0$.
 We treat the chimney range as a $\pm 15$\,MeV window around $m_{\pi^0}$

-In this regime the $K_L \to 2\pi^0a$ amplitude is dominated by ALP-pion mixing, so that corrections to the energy dependence of the $2\pi^0 a$ versus $3\pi^0$ Dalitz spaces are subleading, being estimated as $\lesssim 10\%$ \cite{Balkin:2025rqe}, and may be safely neglected.
+We use the basis-independent chiral perturbation theory (ChPT) description of the ALP production and decay amplitudes from Ref. \cite{Balkin:2025rqe} throughout.
+In the chimney regime the $K_L \to 2\pi^0a$ amplitude is dominated by ALP-pion mixing, so that corrections to the energy dependence of the $2\pi^0 a$ versus $3\pi^0$ Dalitz spaces are subleading, being estimated as $\lesssim 10\%$ \cite{Balkin:2025rqe}, and may be safely neglected.
 Similarly, we treat the ALP as prompt over the entire chimney, and assume that the $a \to \g\g$ branching ratio dominates those of other decay modes, as generically expected.
+Some of our projected limits below extend to regions in which the ALP lifetime $c\tau_a\sim \text{mm}-\text{cm}$.
+This remains smaller than our estimate of the KOTO vertex resolution, which we find to be $\mathcal{O}(10\text{cm})$ by propagating the KOTO photon energy and hit resolutions (Eqs~(6.1) and~(6.2) of Ref.~\cite{Masuda:2014mmc}) through our simulation of the KOTO reconstruction.
+Thus the ALPs may still be treated as prompt.

 The $K_L \to 2\pi^0 a$ signal is generated with the same overall scaling as derived for the $K_L \to 3\pi^0$ sample, so that the ALP signal distributions are normalized to the $K_L \to 3\pi^0$ branching ratio.
 We generate simulated samples with $3\times 10^6$ initial $K_L$'s at the BE---sufficient for subleading statistical uncertainties versus the KOTO data for $2 \times 10^{14}$ POT--- for ALP masses in $2$~MeV intervals over the chimney range, as well as for $m_a = m_{\pi^0}$.
 For each $m_a$, the signal event sample is passed through our simulation of the KOTO selection and $K_L$ mass reconstruction to generate a $\mKLrec$ distribution.
 Critically, this procedure applies the pion mass constraint~\eqref{eqn:pimass} to all pairs of photons, even those originating from the ALP.

 Some intuition is helpful for anticipating the morphology of the resulting ALP signal lineshapes in the $\mKLrec$ distribution.
 In general, for a lighter (heavier) ALP, one expects photon pairs to be produced in a typically narrower (broader) cone versus the pion.
 Under a reconstruction which assumes the ALP is a pion, one should expect the variation in the cone to appear to be the result of a typically more (less) energetic pion, and thus a typically heavier (lighter) reconstructed kaon.
 This results in a peak that is shifted upwards (downwards) with respect to $m_{K_L}$.